WEEX: 20th century

 In 1989, Roth Broadcasting acquired WQQQ and WEEX from Wilks-Schwartz.
 That September, WEEX switched formats to a satellite radio oldies service.
-WQQQ became a Rhythmic CHR as WHXT.
-On August 23, 1991, WHXT dropped its CHR format for Oldies.
+WQQQ became a rhythmic CHR as WHXT.
+On August 23, 1991, WHXT dropped its CHR format for oldies.
 The format played the Hits of the 1950s, 1960s, and a few from the very early 1970s.
 The call letters became WODE-FM and the station became known as "Oldies 99" under programing consultant Pete Salant.
 WEEX then became WODE, simulcasting the FM's programming.

-On August 9, 1993, the station dropped the WODE-FM simulcast and became a sports radio station, with most of its programming provided by Philadelphia's 610 WIP (now WTEL).
-To reflect this change, the call letters were changed to WIPI on August 23.
+On August 9, 1993, the station dropped the WODE-FM simulcast and became a sports radio station, with most of its programming provided by Philadelphia's WIP (610 AM).
+To reflect this change, the call sign was changed to WIPI on August 23.

-The stations were sold to Patterson Broadcasting in the mid 1990s.
+WIPI and WODE-FM were sold to Patterson Broadcasting in the mid-1990s.
 The WEEX call letters returned in 1996.
 On September 2, the station dropped the all-sports format and switched to classic country as an affiliate of the Real Country network.
 In 1997, Capstar acquired WODE and WEEX, but spun the stations off to Clear Channel Communications, the forerunner to today's iHeartMedia, Inc. Capstar had to do this because the Lehigh Valley has only five FM stations and no one company can own more than half.
 As a result, a company can only have 2 FM stations in the market.
-Capstar was already buying 95.1 WZZO and 104.1 WAEB-FM.
+Capstar was already buying WZZO and WAEB-FM.
 Under Clear Channel ownership, WODE continued its oldies format.
 WEEX switched to a talk radio format.

 21st century

 In 2001, Nassau Broadcasting Partners acquired WEEX and WODE.
 WEEX returned to sports radio as an ESPN Radio affiliate.
-WODE switched from Oldies to a rock-leaning Classic Hits format.
+WODE switched from Oldies to a rock-leaning classic hits format.

-In 2004, Nassau took over the operations of WTKZ (1320 AM) in Allentown, which it simulcast on WEEX.
+In 2004, Nassau took over the operations of WTKZ (1320 AM) in Allentown, which began simulcasting WEEX.
 The following year, on February 15, 2005, Nassau acquired WTKZ.

 WEEX, along with nine other Nassau stations in New Jersey and Pennsylvania (including WTKZ), was purchased at bankruptcy auction by NB Broadcasting in May 2012.
 Nassau Broadcasting was controlled by Nassau's creditors, including Goldman Sachs, Pluss Enterprises, and P.E.
 Capital.
 In November 2012, Nassau Broadcasting filed a motion to transfer ownership of the stations to Connoisseur Media.
 The sale to Connoisseur Media, at a price of $38.7 million, was consummated on May 29, 2013.

 In September 2018, WEEX and WTKZ flipped to Fox Sports Radio.

-Effective June 26, 2019, Connoisseur Media swapped WEEX, sister stations WODE-FM, WTKZ, and WWYY, and translator W234AX to Cumulus Media in exchange for WEBE and WICC.
+Effective June 26, 2019, Connoisseur Media swapped WEEX, WODE-FM, WTKZ, and WWYY, and translator W234AX to Cumulus Media in exchange for WEBE and WICC.
 Cumulus sold WTKZ to Major Keystone on September 24, 2021, splitting it from WEEX.